firedrakeproject/firedrake/docs/source/visualisation.rst

       fig.colorbar(contours)
       fig.show()

+For vector fields, triplot and tricontour will show the magnitude of function.
+To see the direction as well, you can instead call the :func:`quiver <firedrake.plot.quiver>` function, which again works the same as its counterpart in matplotlib.

 The function :func:`triplot <firedrake.plot.triplot>` has one major departure from matplotlib to make finite element analysis easier.
 The different segments of the boundary are shown with different colors in order to make it easy to